 New private statutory adjudication process for civil disputes

-The Ministry of Justice welcomes public feedback on its proposal for a new statutory adjudication framework that will give businesses a fast-track way to resolve civil disputes quickly and privately, as an alternative to filing a claim in court or going to arbitration.
+Between 7 August and 19 September 2025, the Ministry of Justice sought public feedback on its proposal for a new statutory adjudication framework.
+This framework would give businesses a fast-track way to resolve civil disputes quickly and privately, as an alternative to filing a claim in court or going to arbitration.

-The proposal is that the framework is voluntary, so both parties to a dispute would need to agree to participate.
+The proposal was that the framework would be voluntary, so both parties to a dispute would need to agree to participate.
 An adjudicator’s determination would be enforceable; however, parties would retain the ability to litigate the dispute in the courts from scratch.
 The legislation would set strict, and speedy, timeframes for the adjudication to be completed.

 Civil disputes can take a long time to resolve – both in and out of the courts.
 In the formal justice system, the median time for civil claims to be disposed in the Disputes Tribunal is about three months, in the District Court it is nine months, and 14 months in the High Court.
 Out of court methods are also slow, with more than half of all civil business issues taking longer than a year to resolve privately.
 Private arbitration is now taking an average of 11 months.